ethirocks/GH-risk-api/For-Reviewers.md

 Testing:
 - Unit Tests: Created for core API handlers to ensure all individual functionalities operate correctly.

+Testing Application:
+- you can pull the repo, then run "go run main.go" then hit the curl commands from another terminal to test the application

 Extra Enhancements:
 - Detailed Logging for all events and errors.
 - README Documentation: Clear instructions, usage examples, architecture details, and API references.